 A Dhow off Comoros © Matt Crypto

-Of the Comoros islands, Ngazidja (Grand Comore) is the largest and the most westerly island, dominated by a large active volcano, Mount Karthala.
-It is also home to the capital of the Comoros, Moroni, which is a charming town with narrow winding streets in the old Arab Quarter and several beautiful mosques.
-The sparsely populated island of Mwali (Moheli) is the smallest in the group and the least developed, with pristine tropical forests and secluded beaches.
-The most spectacular island, the 'pearl of the Indian Ocean', is Nzwani (Anjouan), the archipelago's main producer of perfume essences including jasmine and ylang-ylang, and also the most populated island.
-Its ancient capital and seaport, Domoni, was a major trading centre in the 15th century along the mercantile routes of the Indian Ocean from Africa to Asia, which became obsolete with the opening of the Suez Canal in 1869.
+Ngazidja (Grand Comore) is the largest and the most westerly island, dominated by a large active volcano, Mount Karthala.
+It is also home to the capital of the Comoros, Moroni, a charming town with narrow winding streets and several beautiful mosques.
+The sparsely populated island of Mwali (Moheli) is the smallest and least developed, with pristine tropical forests and secluded beaches.
+The most spectacular island is Nzwani (Anjouan), the archipelago's main producer of perfume essences including jasmine and ylang-ylang.

-The cessation of maritime trade, together with the shrinking demand of its major exports and economy mainstays, such as essential oils and spices, has resulted in these 'Perfumed Isles' becoming the 'Forgotten Islands' of the Indian Ocean.
-But the islands offer a fantastic holiday for those seeking a destination where nature and scenery hold the biggest appeal: there is superb diving in an underwater wonderland of corals and fish, a variety of animal and bird life that is unique to the islands, and diverse terrain from volcanic craters to undisturbed beaches to explore.
+The end of maritime trade, together with the shrinking demand of its major exports such as essential oils and spices, has resulted in these 'Perfumed Isles' becoming the 'Forgotten Islands' of the Indian Ocean.
+However, the islands offer a fantastic holiday for those seeking a destination where nature and scenery hold the biggest appeal.
+There are also superb diving opportunities in an underwater wonderland of corals and fish, with a variety of animal and bird life unique to the islands.

 Become our Comoros Travel Expert